jupdike/tsvg/README.md

 - replace TypeScript with custom Bablyon parser to fix all the parsing issues (esp. ; in right-hand side of @abc = rhs; and quoted @ symbols getting turned into this.)

-- improve error reporting significantly, esp. by making sure new babelscript based TSVG system would correctly carry source maps through from .tsvg to .js so figuring
+- improve error reporting significantly, esp. by making sure new babelscript-based TSVG system would correctly carry source maps through from .tsvg to .js so figuring out where a problem happened would be easier

 ## Shout Out